coopcycle/coopcycle-app/README.md

 Running on iOS emulator
 -----------------------

 NB: You may need to open the iOS project in Xcode before it builds.
-Make sure that you open Xcode Workspace file (*.xcworkspace)
+Make sure that you open Xcode Workspace file (`*.xcworkspace`).

 ```
 react-native run-ios